Last updated July 19, 2026

 Depending on location, users may have rights to access, correct, delete, export, restrict, or object to certain processing of their personal data.
 Users may also have the right to withdraw consent where processing is based on consent.

-Requests can be submitted through the Contact page.
+Requests can be sent to contact@informon.com or submitted through the Contact page, and are handled manually within 30 days.
 Informon may need to verify the requester's identity and may keep limited records of requests to meet legal, security, and audit obligations.
-Users in the European Economic Area or similar jurisdictions may also have the right to complain to a local data protection authority.
+Users in the European Economic Area or similar jurisdictions may also complain to a local data protection authority (in Sweden, Integritetsskyddsmyndigheten, IMY).

 12. Changes to this policy